Galitie/galitie/README.md

 - 👯 I’m looking to collaborate on **a useful gamified application!**

-- 👨‍💻 All of my projects are available at [www.Galitie.com](www.Galitie.com)
+- 👨‍💻 All of my projects are available at [on my website](https://www.Galitie.com)

 - 📫 How to reach me **gsweinfeld@gmail.com**